dhupee/dhupee/README.md

 ## Who Am I? 🙋

 My name is Daffa Haj Tsaqif but people called me Dhupee.
-I am a student from Universitas Gadjah Mada, Majoring in Electronics and Instrumentation Science. 🔌
+I recently graduate from Universitas Gadjah Mada, Majoring in Electronics and Instrumentation Science. 🔌

 I like to explore what can I do in my field and learn how to expand it further.